heartgears/Election-Analysis/README.md

 # Election-Analysis
 Python
 ## Overview
-The purpose of this analysis was to review the election results in a Colorado congressional district to determine both the winning candidate, candidate vote totals, and turnout by county.
+The purpose of this analysis was to audit the election results of a Colorado congressional district to determine the winning candidate, candidate vote totals, and turnout by county.

 ## Election-Audit Results
 The results are kept in the Election Analysis txt file.